 “One of the best things an older candidate can do is to appear young is to know how to edit their experience,” said Tuerk.
 “It’s no longer seen a bad moral thing to not list all of your jobs lifetime.
 It’s OK to just go back 15 years and to concentrate on the skills that they are asking for in order to get past the first gatekeepers.”

-Focus on Specificity
+Focus on specificity

 Unless a job listing says otherwise, tailor your resume to the specific skills that the hiring company is requesting.
 Or, as one recruiter put it during a recent recruiter roundtable at Jobscan headquarters, “Answer the question of the job description.”